 Polar Vortex got you down?
 Trust us, we understand.
 Our North Carolina office has been known to get snow, ice and single digit temps that make riding hard.
 We can only imagine what it’s like further north.
 But who wants to wait until Spring to get back on 2 wheels?
 To keep from getting some serious cabin fever, we’ve had to get creative to keep on form and having fun, despite all the craziness outside.

 Here are some of the tips we’ve come up with.

 1. Snow Biking:

 If you’ve got a mountain bike or a fat bike, consider hitting the trails for a little outside fun.
-We went out yesterday on the Charge Cooker Maxi for a bit and it was awesome, if a little cold (more on that later…).
+We took one out for a spin on a snowy day and it was awesome, if a little cold (more on that later…).
 Just make sure to bundle up and keep warm.
 It’s cold out there.